brassica-collective/handbook/content/brassica/handbook/Agreements/seedling_crew.md

 1. Determine the requirements and criteria for the initial property to be purchased by the Collective.

-# Delegated Decisions
+# Responsibilities
-The Crew can make decisions to:
+In the implementation of the above objectives and with reference to the following scope, the Seedling Crew can make decisions to:
-* Determine their own internal processes (currently modelled on that used by the PAS Crew),
+* Determine their own internal processes,
 * Proceed with the objectives as outlined above,
 * Make decisions within the scope of delegation outlined above, and
 * Represent and act on behalf of the Brassica Collective to build relationships and solidarity in the service of these objectives.